ezesil/Hubcon/README.md

 ## Domain Project
 After installing this package, create a two interfaces that implement IClientHubController and IServerHubController in your Domain project.
 Client and server MUST share this interface, or at least implement exactly the same interface on both sides.
-You can implement one of them if you only need to control the client or the server.
+You can choose to implement just one of them, this example just covers both cases.

-    public interface ITestHubController : IClientHubController
+    public interface IMyClientController : IClientController
     {
-        Task<int> GetTemperature();
+        Task<int> GetClientTemperature();
-        Task ShowText();
-        Task Random();
     }

-    public interface IServerTestHubController : IServerHubController
+    public interface IMyServerHub : IServerHubController
     {
-        Task<int> GetTemperatureFromServer();
+        Task<int> GetServerTemperature();
-        Task ShowTextOnServer();
-        Task ShowTempOnServerFromClient();
     }

 ## Client
-On your SignalR client, create a TestHubController that implements your interface (ITestHubController) This project can be anything, a console application, a background worker or even a singleton service.
+This project can be anything, a console application, a background worker or even a singleton service.

+Create MyClientController, inherit ClientController, then implement IMyClientController.
+This will receive server calls and execute the requested methods.

-    public class TestHubController(string url) : ClientHubController<IServerTestHubController>(url), ITestHubController
+    public class MyClientController(string hubUrl) : ClientController(hubUrl), IMyClientController
     {
-        public async Task ShowText() => await Task.Run(() => Console.WriteLine("ShowText() invoked succesfully."));
         public async Task<int> GetTemperature() => await Task.Run(() => new Random().Next(-10, 50));

-        public async Task Random()
+    }

+You can inherit from ClientController like the last example, or use ClientController<> generic with an interface that implements IServerHubController to enable the Server property.
+Server property allows executing server methods using the specified interface.
+This is optional.

+    public class MyClientController(string url) : ClientController<IMyServerHub>(url), IMyClientController
     {
-            var temperatura = await Server.GetTemperatureFromServer();
-            Console.WriteLine($"Temperatura desde el conector: {temperatura}");
+        public async Task<int> GetTemperature() => await Task.Run(() => new Random().Next(-10, 50));

+        // Some example method
+        private async Task CallServer()
+        {
+            // Some call to server
+            Server.SomeServerMethod();
         }
     }

-    // You can inherit from ClientHubController, or use ClientHubController\<T\> to enable the Server variable, which refers to the current connected ServerHub.
-    // Server variable allows executing server methods using the specified interface.

-On your SignalR client's program.cs, you can now create it and Start it:
+On your SignalR client's program.cs (in this case, an empty console application), you can now create it and Start it:

     static async Task Main()
     {
-        var connector = new TestHubController("http://localhost:5001/clienthub")
+        var myClientController = new MyClientController("http://localhost:5001/myclienthub").StartServerInstance();
-            .GetConnector<IServerTestHubController>(); // Gets a "connector", which is a server client.
+        var connector = myClientController.GetConnector<IMyServerHub>(); // Gets a "connector", which is used to call server methods.

-        // Executes a method on server
-        await connector.ShowTextOnServer();

-        // Gets data from server
-        var serverData = await connector.GetTemperatureFromServer();
+        var temperature = connector.GetTemperatureFromServer();
-        Console.WriteLine(serverData);

-        // Executes something on server, server asks for data to client, then prints the result await connector.ShowTempOnServerFromClient();
+        Console.WriteLine(temperature);

         Console.ReadKey();
     }